-X-ray diffraction microscopy[1, 2] constitutes a set of techniques that can be used to probe microstructure deep inside of bulk materials.
+X-ray diffraction microscopy^{1,2} constitutes a set of techniques that can be used to probe the microstructure deep inside of bulk materials.
 Because the measurements are nondestructive, they give access to the dynamic response of ensembles of grains to stimuli such as heat, stress, or chemistry.
-Using focused beams of high energy photons with $E \ge 40$ keV that penetrate millimeters to centimeters of materials, these techniques can spatially resolve local crystallographic orientation, grain shapes, and strain states.
-While high energy x-rays are available at a number synchrotron beam lines around the world, the undulator radiation from third generation sources has the spectral range, brilliance, and source size most desirable for the experimental requirements.
-At present, there is apparatus at ID-11 at the European Synchrotron Radiation Facility (ESRF) that is dedicated to such measurements[1] and, as illustrated here, similar capability is being developed at the Advanced Photon Source.
-Studies to date have probed, for example, in-situ response to stress,[3, 4] internal grain growth in real time,[5, 6] and observation of phase transformations.[7]
+Using focused beams of high-energy photons with E ≥40 keV that penetrate millimeters to centimeters of materials, these techniques can spatially resolve local crystallographic orientation, grain shapes, and strain states.
+While high-energy x rays are available at a number synchrotron beam lines around the world, the undulator radiation from third generation sources has the spectral range, brilliance, and source size most desirable for the experimental requirements.
+At present, there is an apparatus at ID-11 at the European Synchrotron Radiation Facility (ESRF) that is dedicated to such measurements and, as illustrated here, a similar capability is being developed at the Advanced Photon Source.
+Studies to date have probed, for example, in situ response to stress,^{3,4} internal grain growth in real time,^{5,6} and observation of phase transformations.

-In this paper, we are concerned with the problem of reconstructing location and shape of ensembles of grains in three dimensions.
-This is done by isolating and imaging diffracted beams originating from individual grains and tracking their path through space in order to locate their position of origin.[8, 9] Position and shape resolution are expected to reach ~ 1 micron while orientations can be measured to well below a degree.
-However, the reconstruction problem is formidable even for ideal samples with sharp Bragg scattering and it is more so in the case of samples with significant defect content.[1, 9] We report here on a new approach involving forward modeling or computer simulation and we demonstrate its application using a simple, single crystal sample of silicon.
-It should be possible to generalize this approach to treat not only to simple polycrystals but defected and composite materials as well.
+In this paper, we are concerned with the problem of reconstructing the location and shape of ensembles of grains in three dimensions.
+This is done by isolating and imaging diffracted beams originating from individual grains and tracking their path through space in order to locate their position of origin.
+The position and shape resolution are expected to reach $\sim 1~\mu m$ while orientations can be measured to well below a degree.
+However, the reconstruction problem is formidable even for ideal samples with sharp Bragg scattering and it is more so in the case of samples with a significant defect content.
+We report here on a new approach involving forward modeling or computer simulation and we demonstrate its application using a simple, single-crystal sample of silicon.
+It should be possible to generalize this approach to treat not only simple polycrystals but defected and composite materials as well.

-The development of a three dimensional polycrystal mapping ability is timely.
-For example, recent work using electron probes [10, 11] has provided new statistical measures of grain boundary character distributions in a variety of polycrystals and has revealed that systematic anisotropic distributions emerge from simple thermal grain growth treatments.
+The development of a three-dimensional polycrystal mapping ability is timely.
+For example, recent work using electron probes ^{10,11} has provided new statistical measures of grain boundary character distributions in a variety of polycrystals and has revealed that systematic anisotropic distributions emerge from simple thermal grain growth treatments.
 Volumetric measurements are now needed to understand, on a grain-by-grain basis, how these distributions arise, how they are affected by different starting conditions, and how they can be influenced by defect content, impurities, inclusions, and other factors.
-Recent three dimensional grain growth simulations [12, 13] using model driving forces appear to yield grain boundary character distributions that are statistically similar to experimental measurements.
-Measurements of the evolution of real materials can be used to test and constrain the growth rules used in such simulations.
+Recent three-dimensional grain